 The development of these skills requires a rich language environment which in turn creates a high-quality learning environment.
 A rich language environment is one in which there are regular and varied language experiences including multiple opportunities to:

-- asking & answering questions
+- Developing vocabulary skills by asking & answering questions

-- talk about experiences
+- Developing vocabulary skills by talking about experiences

-- storytelling & retells
+- Developing vocabulary skills via storytelling & retells

 - Three-year-old children who heard over 2,000 words an hour had vocabularies of approximately 1,116 words.